parsing-science/pymc3_models/docs/intro.rst

 --------------------
 When building a model with PyMC3, you will usually follow the same four steps:

-- *Step 1: Set up* Parameterize your model, choose priors, and insert training data
+- **Step 1: Set up** Parameterize your model, choose priors, and insert training data
-- *Step 2: Inference* infer your parameters using MCMC sampling (e.g. NUTS) or variational inference (e.g. ADVI)
+- **Step 2: Inference** infer your parameters using MCMC sampling (e.g. NUTS) or variational inference (e.g. ADVI)
-- *Step 3: Interpret* Check your parameter distributions and model fit
+- **Step 3: Interpret** Check your parameter distributions and model fit
-- *Step 4: Predict data* Create posterior samples with your inferred parameters
+- **Step 4: Predict data** Create posterior samples with your inferred parameters

+For a longer discussion of these steps, see :doc:`getting_started`.

 Mapping between scikit-learn and PyMC3
 --------------------------------------
-This library builds a mapping between the steps above with the methods used by scikit-learn models.scikit-learn.
+This library builds a mapping between the steps above with the methods used by scikit-learn models.

 +----------------+--------------------------------------+
 | scikit-learn   | PyMC3                                |